ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 ![](/assets/png/flourishing/napkin_math.png){:width="640px"}
 {: style="text-align: center;"}

-At the end, it's up to you if the values you've arrived at is enough for you to flourish.
+In the end, it's up to you if the values you've arrived at is enough for you to flourish.
 Personally, I don't overdo this, it's more of a [napkin-math computation](https://en.wikipedia.org/wiki/Back-of-the-envelope_calculation) that I keep in my mind.